nettsundere/TextBlock/README.md

 # How it works

-* Click on the app logo (letter A) and by making so - hide all text from your internet.
+* Click on the app logo (letter A in the toolbar) and by making so - hide all text from your internet.
 * Click again to make it show up again.
 * Have fun